Regularity and Stability Properties of Selective SSMs with Discontinuous Gating: Robust Stability under Input-Driven Dynamics

 \subsection{Global ISS from Uniform Dissipativity}

 To guarantee robust stability in the presence of arbitrary bounded inputs, basic passivity is not enough.
-We need to ensure the system's internal dynamics are uniformly contractive, that is, they dissipate energy at a guaranteed rate, regardless of which operating mode the \emph{selection signal} $x(\cdot)$ selects.
+We need to ensure the system's internal dynamics are uniformly contractive, that is, they dissipate energy at a guaranteed rate, regardless of the operating mode selected by the \emph{selection signal} $x(\cdot)$.
 This ensures the system can actively counteract the energy being injected by the \emph{port input} $u(\cdot)$.

 With this subsection, we present such a condition based on the existence of a common quadratic Lyapunov function demonstrating uniform dissipativity.

 \begin{theorem}[Global Stability from Uniform Local Dissipativity] Consider the continuous‐time selective state‐space model \eqref{eq:mamba_ssm_prelim} under the standard regularity assumptions.
 Assume further that: \begin{enumerate}[label=(\roman*)] \item There exists a time-varying quadratic Lyapunov function candidate $V_Q(t,h) = \frac{1}{2} h^H Q(t) h$, where $Q: \timeInt \to \posSD[N]$ satisfies: \begin{itemize} \item $Q \in W^{1,1}_{\loc}(\timeInt, \posSD[N])$ (absolutely continuous locally). \item $Q(t)$ is uniformly positive definite and bounded: there exist constants $k_2 \ge k_1 > 0$ such that $k_1 I \preceq Q(t) \preceq k_2 I$ for all $t \in \timeInt$. \end{itemize} \item The dynamics satisfy a uniform dissipativity condition with respect to $V_Q$: There exists a constant $\delta > 0$ such that for almost every $t \in \timeInt$ and for \textbf{all} admissible \emph{selection} values $x \in \mathbb{C}^{d_{\mathrm{in}}}$ that can occur at time $t$, the following matrix inequality holds: